What Is Comedone Extraction, and Should You Do It?

-- Non-inflammatory lesions (appropriate for comedone extraction): These are comedones with a white dot in the center (whiteheads) or with a black dot in the center (blackheads) but with no redness inside or around them.
+- Non-inflammatory lesions (appropriate for comedone extraction): These are small clogged pores (comedones) with a white dot in the center (whiteheads) or with a black dot in the center (blackheads) but with no redness inside or around them.

-Note: If you have a mix of different types of acne lesions, you can have comedone extraction done just on the non-inflammatory lesions.
+Note: If you have a mix of different types of acne lesions, comedone extraction can be performed just on the non-inflammatory lesions.

 Who Can Perform Comedone Extraction?